microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/New-MgBetaEntitlementManagementAccessPackageCatalogCustomAccessPackageWorkflowExtension.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ClientConfiguration <IMicrosoftGraphCustomExtensionClientConfiguration>]`: customExtensionClientConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[MaximumRetries <Int32?>]`: The max number of retries that Azure AD will make to the external API.
+    - `[MaximumRetries <Int32?>]`: The max number of retries that Azure AD makes to the external API.
 Values of 0 or 1 are supported.
-If null, the default for the service will apply.
+If null, the default for the service applies.
-    - `[TimeoutInMilliseconds <Int32?>]`: The max duration in milliseconds that Azure AD will wait for a response from the external app before it shuts down the connection.
+    - `[TimeoutInMilliseconds <Int32?>]`: The max duration in milliseconds that Azure AD waits for a response from the external app before it shuts down the connection.
 The valid range is between 200 and 2000 milliseconds.
-If null, the default for the service will apply.
+If null, the default for the service applies.
   - `[Description <String>]`: Description for the customCalloutExtension object.
   - `[DisplayName <String>]`: Display name for the customCalloutExtension object.
   - `[EndpointConfiguration <IMicrosoftGraphCustomExtensionEndpointConfiguration>]`: customExtensionEndpointConfiguration